iwilare/category-theory-course-2025/2025-05-02 - Lecture 19 - Uniqueness, monoidal categories, string diagrams.md

 *(No caveat). the category we are working with really is strict monoidal!
 Everything is fine.*

-# Symmetric strict monoidal categories
+# Strict symmetric monoidal categories

 A strict monoidal category is said to be symmetric if it comes equipped with a choice of arrow